 The Bottom Line: The law that permits bystanders to obtain naloxone in Pennsylvania (Act 139 of 2014) is relatively new, which means that some pharmacies and insurance carriers may not be up to speed.
 Not all Pennsylvanians are able to obtain naloxone smoothly, a fact that is changing as providers and payers become more familiar with the law.

-Some community organizations provide naloxone at no cost to people who may need it, including:
+Some community organizations provide Naloxone at no cost to people who may need it.
+For more information please go here: